turnstileweb/ngx-webp-polyfill/README.md

 ## Release
 These instructions are for maintainers of this library, to release a new version:
 ### Package
-1. Generate new version and tag with `yarn release && git push --follow-tags master`
+1. Generate new version and tag with `yarn release && git push --follow-tags origin master`
 2. Builds and package the library `yarn package:library`
 3. Publish the library to NPM `cd dist/ngx-webp-polyfill && npm publish`